monarchythe/Data-mining-on-COVID-19-Data/README.md

 ## Step 2: Data Understanding

 **Understanding the Data:**
-1. Loading and inspection of the datasets.
-2. Identifying important variables: cases, deaths, population, hospital resources, and social distancing measures.
+Loading and inspection of the datasets and identifying important variables: cases, deaths, population, hospital resources, and social distancing measures.

 **Verifying Data Quality:**
 Checking for missing values, duplicates, and outliers and handling them.